-• Identity Theft - The illegal use of another person's identity through the use of identification documents and/or numbers to obtain the apparent legal ownership of a motor vehicle that is then re-tagged, re-sold, stripped for parts or exported.
-Also utilized for acquiring the vehicle for personal use.

-Stolen identities are often used to steal a vehicle by leasing it on a Friday or Saturday when a credit check can not be acquired until Monday.
-The perpetrator pays 4-6 months up front and then disappears with the vehicle.

-• Fraudulent License / Insurance Cards / Inspection Stickers - These are created to support the ownership of the stolen vehicle with the counterfeit title by a fictitious person.
+- Identity Theft The illegal use of another person's identity through the use of identification documents and/or numbers to obtain the apparent legal ownership of a motor vehicle that is then re-tagged, re-sold, stripped for parts or exported.
+Also utilized for acquiring the vehicle for personal use. - Stolen identities are often used to steal a vehicle by leasing it on a Friday or Saturday when a credit check cannot be acquired until Monday.
+The perpetrator pays 4-6 months up front and then disappears with the vehicle. - Fraudulent License / Insurance Cards / Inspection Stickers These are created to support the ownership of the stolen vehicle with the counterfeit title by a fictitious person.
 Counterfeit and fraudulently-obtained licenses and other documents are also utilized in insurance fraud scams and a number of other crimes such as identity theft, credit card fraud, and bank fraud.
 Technological advances and the development of more sophisticated computer systems and printers are often utilized by the perpetrators of these schemes.
-In New York City, fraudulent licenses and other identification documents such as social security cards and immigration papers are sometimes produced and sold in tattoo parlors, smoke shops, travel agencies or other legitimate businesses.
 In other instances, middlemen provide the fake documents, often at a steep price, depending on the type of document and the quality of the forgery.
 Some criminals may offer a "package" of false documents, guaranteeing that they will be sufficient for the buyer to take to the DMV and use them to apply for a legitimate license or non-driver ID.
 In addition, fraudulent licenses, insurance cards and other documents are sometimes obtained through bribery or other corruption at the issuing agency or insurance broker.
 Unscrupulous brokers may also take money from clients for insurance or premiums, but not remit the funds to the insurance company.